 As I said a few weeks ago, this week it’s Vint Cerf on Accessibility.
 So what does one of “the fathers of the Internet”, and new ACM President have to say about accessibility and its importance.
-Actually, for him even to be talking about accessibility sees a significant change from the past; when accessibility was mainly lip-service.
+But this said for him even to be talking about accessibility sees a significant change from the past; when accessibility was mainly lip-service.

 Roll Up Roll Up of the ASSETS 2012 SRC